SamWilsn/eth1.0-specs/CONTRIBUTING.md

     -->

     ```python
-    # EIP-1234: The dingus is the rate of fleep
+    # EIP-1234: The dingus is the rate of fleep      <!-- no touchy the whitespace -->
     dingus = a + b
     dingus += c ^ d
     dingus /= fleep(e)